Rise-Vision/rise-data-toggle/README.md

 - **id**: ( string ): Unique HTMLElement id.
 - **value**: ( string / required ): true or false.
-- **label**: ( string / optional ): An optional label key for the text that will appear in the template editor.
+- **label**: ( string / optional ): A label key for the text that will appear in the template editor.
 See 'Labels' section above.

 ### Events